nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified student from the list.

-Format: `delete INDEX`
+Format: `delete STUDENT_ID`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified `STUDENT_ID`.
-* The index refers to the index number shown in the displayed person list.
+* The STUDENT_ID refers to the id corresponding to the student in the list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The STUDENT_ID is case-insensitive, must be a String starting with ‘A’ and ending with any letter, with a total length of 9

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete A0123456X` deletes the student with student id  A0123456X from the list.

 ### Clearing all entries : `clear`